Donald Trump Wins Republican Iowa Caucuses

 President Donald Trump officially won the Republican caucuses in Iowa on Monday, an expected result as there was no serious primary challenger.

-Donald Trump earned 97 percent of the caucus vote, with 95 percent of the counties reporting.
+Donald Trump earned 97 percent of the caucus vote, with 100 percent of the counties reporting according to the Republican state party reporting page.

 The president’s re-election campaign sent an army of over 80 surrogates to the state caucuses including members of his family and top Republicans.